dhmunro/dudley/README.md

-In this template mode, Dudley also supports parallel processing dumps to multiple files, each containing only the blocks of the simulation owned by subset of the processors.
+In this template mode, Dudley also supports parallel processing dumps to multiple files, each containing only the blocks of the simulation owned by a subset of the processors.

 ## Namespaces